tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/自研内核 TXSQL/内核版本更新动态_intl_en.md

 #### Bug fixes
 - Fixed the error of data inconsistency between source and replica due to insufficient temporary space.
 - Fixed the error of suspended hot record updates.
-- Fixed the issue where the `Seconds_Behind_Master` value had an exception during concurrent replication.
+- Fixed the error where the `Seconds_Behind_Master` value had an exception during concurrent replication.

 ### 20180915
 #### New features
-- Supported automatically changing the storage engine from MEMORY to InnoDB: If the global variable `cdb_convert_memory_to_innodb` is `ON`, the engine will be changed from MEMORY to InnoDB when a table is created or modified.
+- Supported automatically changing the storage engine from MEMORY to InnoDB: if the global variable `cdb_convert_memory_to_innodb` is `ON`, the engine will be changed from MEMORY to InnoDB when a table is created or modified.
 - Supported automatic killing of idle transactions to reduce resource conflicts.
 To apply for this feature, [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 #### Bug fixes